 Last Tuesday, Emory College senior Beighleigh Harrington filed a lawsuit against Urban Outfitters, Inc. for the intellectual property theft of the “ethically inspired” basket designs she first created in her Intermediate Underwater Basketweaving course.
 Currently available for $119 at Urban Outfitters are pairs of leggings reading NavaHO and CherHOkee across the buttocks with a woven print closely resembling those of the baskets in Harrington’s senior thesis and Etsy shop.

-Harrington’s presentation was received with tepid response from the academic community.
+Harrington’s presentation was received with tepid response from the academic community and the Interdisciplinary Studies department.
 Dr. Brooke Tang, a leading authority in North American indigenous art, stated it was “a real coincidence” that each piece in her collection was “essentially a low-rent Chinatown knock-off” of the Apache baskets from 1890 on display at the Michael C. Carlos Museum.

 As she scrolled through the Urban Outfitters website, Harrington was intrigued by the cheeky graphics on the leggings and thought, “those would look so cute for my slutty Pocahontas Halloween costume!” until she realized that the images looked familiar.